RoWifi-HQ/RoWifi-V3/README.md

 # RoWifi - The 2nd Gen Roblox-Discord Verification Bot
 Highly customizable bot written in Rust to make your Discord server's integration with your Roblox's group extremely flexible.

+WARNING: This repository has been archived.
+Further development of the bot is being conducted in a private repository.

 ## What you need to run this
 - Rust (nightly channel)
 - Docker